Intensive Case Management

 known as ICM, provides assistance to clients who are HIV positive in

 accessing medical and support services.
 The program focuses on

 clients who are currently incarcerated in a San Diego County jail or

 who require inpatient substance abuse treatment.

 ICM works with HIV positive clients in San Diego County jails who are re-entering the community.
 While in custody, clients may participate with medical case managers to develop a post-release plan that addresses access to medical care, housing, and substance abuse treatment.

 ICM offers inpatient treatment to HIV-positive individuals requesting treatment for addiction to alcohol and/or drugs.
-To be eligible for ICM and placement into residential drug treatment, clients must demonstrate a desire to end substance abuse, have no income or an income of less than $1,100 per month, and have an HIV diagnosis.
+To be eligible for ICM and placement into residential drug treatment, clients must demonstrate a desire to end substance abuse, live below 500% of the federal poverty and have an HIV diagnosis.
 ICM case managers work with each client throughout the treatment process (10-12 months) to promote successful outcomes and to assure linkages with primary care and other services as appropriate.

 For more information phone 619-293-4700 or send us an email.